At a Glance

 Azusa Pacific University’s 2042 Single Subject Teaching Credential and master's program prepares teachers for positions at the middle and high school levels (6-12) and as K-12 specialists in art, music, and physical education.
 Upon completion, the credential candidate will have earned both a 2042 Preliminary Single Subject Teaching Credential and a Master of Arts in Education: Teaching.

 The Non-Intern option is specifically designed for the candidate who is not currently teaching full time and who lacks subject-matter competence.
 This track is also appropriate for adults making career changes, as well as for those who are teaching without fulfilling subject-matter competence.

 The Intern track serves teacher candidates who are employed teaching full time in a public K–12, or WASC-approved K–12 private school in a setting and assignment approved for that credential by the credential advisor.
 Intern candidates must have completed their subject-matter requirements.

-Whether you are looking to fortify your teaching qualifications or are making a career change from another field, this program geared for the working adult learner produces some of the country's finest educators.
+Whether you are looking to fortify your teaching qualifications or are making a career change from another field, this program geared for the working adult learner produces educators known for their skill and compassion.

 - Each class meets just one night a week, providing added flexibility for working students as they earn their degree and credential.